taumorrow/tau-lang-demos/README.md

-# tau-lang-demos
-Demos for the famous Tau language

 # Tau Demo Runner

 Tau Demo Runner is a windows application designed to execute and manage demo scripts using the Tau language.
 It provides a user-friendly interface with various controls to run, pause, stop, and navigate through demo steps.